MahApps/mahapps.com/screenshots/README.md

 Adding a figure for another dialog type means adding a scenario: the capture takes a `Func<MetroWindow, Task>`, so anything you can start on a window fits.
+The progress dialog scenarios use that to drive the returned controller, and one of them presses the real cancel button - found in the visual tree by its template part name - because the disabled-button state the documentation warns about cannot be reached any other way.

 Two things had to be pinned down to make these reproducible, both worth keeping if you touch the capture code.
 Only one window can be the active one, so with